 UNIVERSAL ACCESS TRAILS in the GORGE

 Universal access trails are paved trails that have gentle slopes making it accommodating to wheelchairs and people with disabilities.
 The Columbia River Gorge has several beautiful paved trails available for all abilities.
+People of varying abilities can enjoy universal access trails and have a safe and enjoyable trip.

 WASHINGTON